-Owner’s body is found as death toll from Nigerian tower collapse rises to 36
+Owner’s body is found in Nigerian tower collapse that killed dozens

 Rescuers have pulled nine survivors out of the wreckage so far, the National Emergency Management Agency of Nigeria said, but no one has emerged since Tuesday.

-Friends of the owner, Osibona, identified his body at the site, according to a Lagos building official, who said he was not authorized to discuss the case publicly.
+Friends of the owner, Osibona, identified his body at the site, according to a Lagos building official and a rescue team member, who said they were not authorized to discuss the case publicly.
 Dele Momodu, a Nigerian magazine publisher known to be close to the developer, according to Nigerian media, posted a farewell on Instagram: “Good night, my very dear friend and brother.”

 Among the dead were construction workers and the owner’s assistant.
 As family members of victims gathered on the site, video showed one man urging the teams to let him search the debris for his brother.